apple/swift-service-context/README.md

 `BaggageContext` is a minimal (zero-dependency) "context" library meant to "carry" baggage (metadata) for cross-cutting tools such as tracers.
 It is purposefully not tied to any specific use-case (in the spirit of the [Tracing Plane paper](https://cs.brown.edu/~jcmace/papers/mace18universal.pdf)'s BaggageContext), however it should enable a vast majority of use cases cross-cutting tools need to support.
 Unlike mentioned in the paper, our `BaggageContext` does not implement its own serialization scheme (today).

 See https://github.com/slashmo/gsoc-swift-tracing for actual instrument types and implementations which can be used to deploy various cross-cutting instruments all reusing the same baggage type.
+More information can be found in the [SSWG meeting notes](https://gist.github.com/ktoso/4d160232407e4d5835b5ba700c73de37#swift-baggage-context--distributed-tracing).

 ## Installation